Guac App Review: The Pros and Cons of the Automated Savings Tool Guac App Review: The Pros and Cons of the Automated Savings Tool

 Getting started with Guac is a pretty simple process.
 First, you’ll need to enter your name as well as create a username and password for the app.
 You’ll also need to provide and confirm a phone number, as Guac will utilize SMS for two-factor authentication.
 With that out of the way, you’ll be able to start creating goals (which we’ll get to in a moment).

 By the way, Guac notes that funds on the platform are FDIC-insured up to $250,000 per depositor.
-While I wasn’t able to find information on a partner bank within their FAQ, other sources suggest it’s NBKC.
-Personally, I’d love for this to be confirmed by the app by displaying an account or at least a routing number.
+Looking at Guac’s page, it states that their partner bank is NBKC.
+Personally, I’d love for this to be confirmed by the app by displaying an account or at least a routing number in the app.

 Guac Plan Overview screenshot